dearimgui/dear_bindings/docs/Readme.md

 Tested Backends:
 * Win32
+* DirectX 9
 * DirectX 11
 * DirectX 12
+* OpenGL 2
 * OpenGL 3
 * Vulkan
+* SDL 2

 All other backends (except Metal/OSX) at least appear to convert cleanly with reasonable looking results.
 Further testing (adding to the list above) would be most appreciated.
 The Metal/OSX backends have been excluded for now as the Objective-C code in them looks like it would probably make life painful.
 Please provide feedback if there is a use case for these.
+The `BuildAllBindings.bat` file can be used to convert imgui.h and all of the convertable backends.

+### Examples

+Some simple example/test programs can be found in the `examples/` folder.
+They assume that C bindings files have been generated into the `generated/` folder (`BuildAllBindings.bat` can be used to do this automatically on Windows, I'm afraid other OSes will have to do it by hand for now).

+`example_null` is a very basic app that simply runs a few cycles of the ImGui update/draw loop.
+It has no rendering engine so nothing actually gets drawn.
+`example_win32_directx9` and `example_sdl2_opengl2` are the ImGui samples of the same names with minimal changes to port it into C.

+# Building on Windows

+The Examples.sln solution file can be used to build all three examples on Windows using Visual Studio 2022 (older versions may work too).
+On Windows ImGuiLib is used as an ancillary project to provide ImGui wrapped up as a static library with C function exports.
+To build example_sdl2_opengl, you will need to have SDL2 installed and the SDL2_DIR environment variable set to point to your SDL2 installation.

+# Building on Linux/OSX

+`example_null` and `example_sdl2_opengl2` both contain makefiles that should build correctly on OSX and Linux (tested on Mac OS Sonoma and Ubuntu 22.04.3 LTS).
+You'll need SDL2 installed via `brew install SDL2` on OSX or `apt install libsdl2-dev` or similar for that sample to work.
+These samples do not use ImGuiLib but just link the required object files directly.

 Software using Dear Bindings
 ----------------------------